All Episodes

 But they have to be able to vote.

-Lot of problems there.
+A lot of problems there.

 We got three plus million people without power.

-But North Carolina am.
+But North Carolina, I am.

-I'm concerned about North Carolina as well, and I don't think you have a motivated governor.
+And I don't think you have a motivated governor.

-He certainly wasn't even motivated to pre-position uh the necessary items, knowing a big uh hurricane was headed right in his direction, neither did Kamala Harris or J or Joe Biden, but I can tell you, having Sarah Carta being on the ground for as long as she's been in some of the hardest hit areas, uh, that there are a lot of pissed off people that feel abandoned because they were abandoned.
+But I can tell you, having Sarah Carter being on the ground for as long as she's been in some of the hardest-hit areas, that there are a lot of pissed-off people that feel abandoned because they were abandoned.

-Robert Cahaley, your thoughts.
+Robert Cahaley, your thoughts?

 Well, there's no question about that.